frankopkusianwar/js-capstone/src/assets/docs/gdd.md

 # Introduction

-Here I explain the Work I did to come up with the game, I wrote how I planned the game and the while story of this game.
+This is an explanation of the Work I did to come up with the game, I wrote how I planned the game and the different time frames for each activity including the game story.

 # Story